By chance I came up on this modding idea by Plin, in this thread of his:

 NOTE that there is a better, more objective and definitive, method of evaluating the effects of different grills on the HE400 sound, it uses pink noise.
 It is described at the end of this mod guide.
 Through this method, RINGING caused by grills can also be evaluated.

-To replace stock grills with new ones that are more acoustically transparent but still protect the drivers from dust and debris, as well as accidental pokeage.
+To replace stock grills with new ones that are more acoustically transparent but still protect the drivers from mechanical damage / large debris, and optionally against dust.

 Prototype 2.5 (bare mesh, no fabric)